SansGuidon/bookmarks/README.md

 * [SecurityHeaders](https://securityheaders.io/) - Scan your site to analyze the HTTP response headers
 * [PDF Merge](https://www.pdfmerge.com/) - merge PDF files online
 * [Observatory by Mozilla](https://observatory.mozilla.org/) - Scan your site against mozilla security checklist
+* [unv.is](https://unv.is/) - Just put unv.is/ in front of http:// when sharing clickbait articles, unv.is will capture the content of an article or blog post without passing on your visit as a pageview.

 # Gaming
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos